How to grow garlic

 As for yummy soil, you wont do better than good old compost.
 Homemade is the best.
 Not quite enough homemade?, then mix bought compost with your own.
 Other possible additions to increase your homemade supply are vermicastings, very well rotten manure or any other cheats compost amendment.

-Garlic is hungry, so don’t grow after a heavy feeder.
-Nor should you grow after any of its antagonistic oniony relations – create as long a gap as you can.
+Garlic is hungry, so ideally, don't grow after a heavy feeder, nor after any of its onion-y rellies.

 Plant

-Space bulbs diagonally, at 10 – 20cm spacings.
-Use the closer spacings if your soil is fab and the likelihood of rust is low; take it out further for poor soils and if you are likely to get rust.
-The bigger the space, the more weeding to do and the less crop in a small area – it’s a balancing act.
+Plant at 10 - 20cm spacings - use closer spacings if your soil is fab and the likelihood of rust is low, wider spacings if soil is poor and likelihood of rust is high.
+The bigger the space, the more weeding to do, and the less crop in a small area - it's a balancing act.

-Make a little hole with a stick and slot the bulb in so the tip is level with the top of the soil.
+Make a little hole with a stick and slot the cloves in so the tip is level with the top of the soil.
 In about a months time, the new shoots will appear.

 Grow